carldea/axonic/README.md

 ```
 Secured.
 You may not enter.
 Transition push from state LOCKED, input=push
 You may enter
+Input = 10 cents
 Thank you for more money!
+Input = 80 cents
 Secured.
 You may not enter.
 Transition push from state UNLOCKED, input=push
+We are stuck. use jump <state>
+We are stuck. use jump <state>
+Secured.
+You may not enter.
+Transition push from state LOCKED, input=push
 ```

 # How to diagram your state pattern